LUTHERAN CHURCH AND SCHOOL OF MESSIAH – CHURCH HISTORY

-During the service of Pastor Marcus Lang, an educational wing consisting of a gymnasium and four classrooms were added in 1978, and Lutheran School of Messiah was opened in 1979.
+An educational wing consisting of a gymnasium and four classrooms were added in 1978 during the service of Pastor Marcus Lang.
+The Lutheran School of Messiah was opened in 1979.
 The church was now officially named Lutheran Church and School of Messiah.

 Fire of 1989

-On September 11, 1989, during the time that John Meyers and Timothy Puls were pastors, an arsonist started fires at five church locations in Grand Junction.
+An arsonist started fires at five church locations in Grand Junction on September 11, 1989, during the time that John Meyers and Timothy Puls were pastors.
 The sanctuary of Lutheran Church and School of Messiah was destroyed.
 Through a marvelous miracle the original communion ware and a 2-foot high sanctuary cross were recovered in the rubble.
 Although badly covered in black soot, they were lovingly restored and became a continuation of the artifacts that were so dear in the Word and Sacrament ministry to God’s flock at Messiah.

-In 1990 the new sanctuary and fellowship hall were completed.
+The new sanctuary and fellowship hall were completed in 1990.
 The main office suite, library, and gymnasium were restored, having survived the fire.
 The second education wing was added in 1992 which included 5 additional classrooms and a teachers’ work room.

 - Pastor John Knippenberg (1933-1940)

 - Pastor Norman W. Heinsoth (1949-1955)

 - Pastor Henry Rische (1961-1963)